Portrait of Randel Porter seated at his desk in his office

 It isn't.

 There's a cleaner, more updated way to process what happens around you — one that doesn't leave a heavy residue that lingers for hours, stealing your attention and mental space long after the moment has passed.
+Until that happens, the same reaction will continue to form — automatically, predictably — in the moments where you most want it not to.

 If you've ever looked at your situation and thought "This is just untenable.
 I need it to stop.
 Now." — you're in exactly the right place.